-In our approach, the supervised reinforcement learning is implemented by indicating to the RL agent, through a human operator, some interesting parts of the environment state space, known as 'way-point' states, in which the learning agent is instructed to perform an appropriate given action for navigation purposes.
-Whenever the agent reaches one of these states it breaks down its usual way of selecting actions (for instance, ε- greedy policy is commonly used) and proceed its search by following related actions fixed by the supervisor agent.
-Another method that we also implemented, here, is based on a direct training of the learning agent by an LQ-controller (Linear Quadratic controller) used a teacher.
+In our case, the supervised reinforcement learning is carried out by indicating to the RL agent, through a human operator, some interesting parts of environment state space, known as 'way-point' states, for guidance purpose.
+Whenever the agent reaches one of these states it breaks down its usual way of selecting actions (for instance, ε - greedy policy is commonly used) and proceed its search by following related actions fixed by the supervisor agent.
+Another method that we also implemented, here, is based on a direct training of the learning agent by an LQ-controller (Linear Quadratic controller) used as a teacher.
 The learning agent try to imitate direct actions of the controller by passively observing the control signal of the latter.
 Thus, the agent's action policy follows, loosely speaking, the same trend as that of the controller.
-The reason for choosing this form of supervision is that incorporating the trainer's action, somehow, directly into the learning agent's building policy will not affect the underlying structure of the reinforcement learning process.
-Furthermore, due to the generalization capability of the RL, it is believed that the RL agent will well generalize to a wide range of conditions than the LQ-controller which can only perform robustly under limited conditions (i.e., constrained to work only near around the equilibrium state of the linearized model of the pendulum-cart system).
-The conventional RL is slightly modified at the level of the search procedure in the action space: it uses ε greedy policy, i.e. an action leading to the best estimate of Q(s, a) function is chosen most of the time (with a probability equal to $1 - \varepsilon$).
-However, a small fraction of the time, $\boldsymbol{\epsilon}\,$, an action is given by the LQ-controller instead of being selected randomly from the action space.
+The reason for choosing this form of supervision is that incorporating the trainer's action, somehow, directly into the learning agent's building policy will not affect the underlying structure of the reinforcement learning Furthermore, due to the generalization capability of the RL, it is believed that the RL agent will well generalize to a wide range of conditions than the LQ-controller which can only perform robustly under limited conditions (i.e., constrained to work only near around the equilibrium state of the linearized model of the pendulum-cart system).
+The conventional RL is slightly modified at the level of the search procedure in the action space: it uses ε - greedy policy, i.e. an action leading to the best estimate of Q(s, a) function is chosen most of the time (with a probability equal to $1 - \varepsilon$).
+However, a small fraction of the time. ε , an action is given by the LQ-controller instead of being selected randomly from the action space.
 The following section describes in more detail the application domains used to implement and illustrate the effectiveness of the proposed approaches.